-PROCEDURE Negotiating the terms of the scheme or plan with creditors and drafting the scheme or plan documentation is the first step.
-Typically, the terms will be formulated over a number of months of commercial negotiation and it is not uncommon for indicative heads of terms or proposals setting out the principles to be included in the scheme or plan to be drawn up prior to the scheme or plan documentation itself being drafted.
-This can be a lengthy and complex process, depending on the nature of the creditors and the debt and jurisdictions involved.
-Once the scheme/plan documentation has been drafted, obtaining approval and sanction of the scheme of arrangement or restructuring plan is the next step - a three-stage process.
-An indicative timeline of the key steps for both a scheme of arrangement and a restructuring plan process can be found in Appendix 1.
+Negotiating the terms of the plan with creditors and drafting the plan documentation is the first step.
+Typically, the terms will be formulated over a number of months of commercial negotiation and it is not uncommon for indicative heads of terms or proposals setting out the principles to be included in the plan to be drawn up prior to the plan documentation itself being drafted.
+It is also not uncommon to seek to bind supportive creditors to supporting the deal via execution of a lock-up / transaction support agreement committing any acceding party to supporting the proposed transaction, including by voting in favour of the proposal in any scheme or plan.
+As such, the pre-court stage can be a lengthy and complex process, depending on the nature of the creditors and the debt and jurisdictions involved.
+Once the plan documentation has been drafted, obtaining formal approvals and sanction of the restructuring plan are the next steps - a three -stage process.